sethgrid/peerreview/README.md

   - ~~set up google sign-in with ability to log in and log out~~
   - ~~set up alternate auth mw handling for bearer token that has the same content as the auth cookie value.
 Add documentation for curling with this~~
   - ~set up endpoints for all interactions~
+  - set up port handling and google client secret handling so this can be set in one place and used in both back and front ends
   - set up /dash to be a single page application
   - set up vendoring of web directory into binary
   - vendor Go dependencies